-Child support in Boston, New Bedford and all of Massachusetts is governed by statutes and a set of laws known as the Child Support Enforcement Act.
+Child support in Boston, New Bedford, Hingham and throughout Massachusetts is governed by statutes and a set of laws known as the Child Support Enforcement Act.
 There are many ways in which a case for child support in New Bedford or Boston may be started, including a case with the Department of Revenue (i.e. child support services government agency), divorce or separate support actions, and cases where a parent seeks to establish a parental relationship.
 With the help of a qualified Boston child support attorney, support may also be ordered in annulment cases.

 Typically, child support is determined by a formula taking into account many different factors, including most importantly the incomes available to each party and the time each parent spends caring for the child.

 Support may be ordered for a child’s support, maintenance and education even though they are an adult.
 If a child has reached the age of 18, but has not turned 21, when the child is domiciled in the home of a parent and is a dependent of the parent, the court will ensure child support is paid until that child reaches the age of 21.
 The court may also order child support while the child is obtaining an undergraduate education up to age 23.

 Additionally, child support will usually be collected by wage garnishment, or a wage withholding order.
 These orders are served on the support obligor’s employer and the employer takes child support from the employee’s pay check every time the employee is paid.

 Finally, the court is required to determine whether a parent has health insurance available to cover the child, and make the appropriate orders after such an inquiry.